codeforsanjose/renters-rights/README.md

-# Renter's Rights
+# Renter's Rights Guide
-Renter's Rights is a Code for San José project to provide a web application that informs renters of their rights, beginning with residents in San José.
+Renter's Rights Guide is a Code for San José open source web application to help renters in San José understand the laws and programs in place to protect them.
 Check out the [demo](https://renters-rights.herokuapp.com)

 ## Why
-After conducting user research, renters expressed common issues - dealing with eviction or rising rent.
+We learned from conducting user research and stakeholder interviews that renters deal with common issues - how to navigate the eviction process, increased rent, and affordable housing.
 It can be difficult to navigate policy jargon to understand renters rights and procedures to address issues with landlords.
+We hope to build an application that will empower renters to understand their rights and resources.

 ## Tech
 The web application will be built in Rails, React.js, React-on-Rails gem, and PostgreSQL.